University of Oregon: Old campus and memorial quad

 The oldest section of campus is in the northwest area of the current campus.
 The university's first building, University Hall, opened on October 16, 1876, when the university had an enrollment of 177 students.
 It was known as "the building" before being named after Judge Matthew Deady in 1893.
+In June 2020, Deady's name was removed from the building in and it was temporarily renamed University Hall.
 The second building on campus is known as Villard Hall and is home to the Theater Arts and Comparative Literature Departments.
 Completed in 1886, the hall was named after railroad magnate Henry Villard, who provided financial aid to the university in 1881.
-Before its naming, it was known as "the new building."
+Before its naming, it was known as "the new building".
 Both University and Villard Halls were designated National Historic Landmarks in 1977.

 Just south of Old Campus is the Memorial Quad, which runs north and south along Kincaid Street, capped at both ends by the main campus library, Knight Library, on the south side, and the Lillis Business Complex on the north.
 It is flanked on the west by the tallest building on campus, Prince Lucien Campbell Hall, also known as "PLC", Condon Hall on the west, housing the Geography department, and the Jordan Schnitzer Museum of Art on the east, which was remodeled and reopened on January 23, 2005.
 Also adjacent to Memorial Quad is Chapman Hall, which houses the Robert D. Clark Honors College.

 Central campus

 The center of campus houses a mixture of academic buildings, an administration building, and student recreation buildings.
-Just to the east of Memorial Quad, facing 13th Avenue is Johnson Hall where offices for higher administration and trustee offices are found, including the offices of the university president.
-Directly across 13th Avenue, facing Johnson Hall is "The Pioneer" a statue of a bearded, buckskin-clad pioneer cast in bronze by sculptor Alexander Phimister Proctor in 1919.
-In 1932, Proctor's "Pioneer Mother" statue was dedicated in the Women's Memorial Quadrangle on the other side of Johnson Hall; the two statues are aligned so they can "see" one another through the large windows of the hall's main floor.
+Just to the east of Memorial Quad and facing 13th Avenue is Johnson Hall, where offices for higher administration and trustee offices are found, including the offices of the university president.
+Directly across 13th Avenue and facing Johnson Hall is The Pioneer, a statue of a bearded, buckskin-clad pioneer cast in bronze by sculptor Alexander Phimister Proctor in 1919.
+In 1932, Proctor's Pioneer Mother statue was dedicated in the Women's Memorial Quadrangle on the other side of Johnson Hall; the two statues are aligned so that they can "see" one another through the large windows of the hall's main floor.

-Lawrence Hall is at the end of hardscape walkway, directly north of the intersection of 13th Avenue and University Street.
-It houses the School of Architecture and Allied Arts and is named after its first dean, Ellis F. Lawrence, in 1957.
+Lawrence Hall is located at the end of a hardscape walkway directly north of the intersection of 13th Avenue and University Street.
+It houses the College of Design and was renamed after Ellis F. Lawrence, its first dean, in 1957.
 Allen Hall, opened in 1954, is adjacent to Lawrence Hall and houses the School of Journalism and Communication.

-Additionally, Erb Memorial Union and the recreation center are in this part of campus.
+Additionally, the Erb Memorial Union and the recreation center are in this part of campus.